What Is Caustic Gouging?

 Caustic gouging is caused by high heat transfer and poor circulation of boiler water at the high heat transfer location in the boiler.
 Any condition that promotes the formation of high concentrations of caustic levels can result in caustic gouging.

-One type of caustic gouging that can occur in low pressure boilers is caused by departure from nucleate boiling or DNB.
-During nucleate boiling steam bubbles form at distinct points on the metal surface.
+One type of caustic gouging that can occur in low-pressure boilers is caused by a departure from nucleate boiling or DNB.
+During nucleate boiling, steam bubbles form at distinct points on the metal surface.
 As steam bubbles leave the surface, additional water washes the surface clean.
 However, as the steaming rate is further increased the bubbles form faster than the surface can be washed.
-As a result the concentration of caustic at that particular surface increases and caustic gouging can result.
+As a result, the concentration of caustic at that particular surface increases and caustic gouging can result.
 As the steaming rate further increases, a stable steam ‘blanket’ develops and caustic gouging can develop along the edges of the blanket.
-This type of caustic gouging can often be seen in low pressure boilers that have improperly rolled tubes.
+This type of caustic gouging can often be seen in low-pressure boilers that have improperly rolled tubes.